Ship breaking: Developing countries

 In developing countries, chiefly the Indian subcontinent, ships are run ashore on gently sloping sand tidal beaches at high tide so that they can be accessed for disassembly.
 In the beaching method, no external source of energy is used to pull the ship, as opposed to the dry dock method of ship recycling where a ship is floated into the dry dock using a substantial amount of energy.
 However, maneuvering a large ship onto a beach at high speed takes skill and daring even for a specialist captain, and is not always successful.
 Next, the anchor is dropped to steady the ship and the engine is shut down.
 It takes 50 labourers about three months to break down a normal-sized cargo vessel of about 40,000 tonnes.

 Before the decommissioning begins, various clearances and permissions are obtained from regulatory, pollution and customs authorities after a thorough inspection is conducted by them.
-The ship recycling process then begins with the draining of fuel, hydraulic fluid, coolant, lubricating oils and firefighting liquid which may be disposed of or sold to the trade.
+The ship recycling process then begins with the draining of fuel, hydraulic fluid, coolant, lubricating oils and firefighting liquid, which may be disposed of or sold to the trade.
 Any reusable fixtures are sold to the trade.
 Any kind of waste such as plastic, garbage, or oily sand is sent to waste treatment facilities, like the Common Hazardous Waste Treatment Storage Disposal Facility (CHW-TSDF) set up by the Gujarat Maritime Board in Alang.
-Any usable oil is sent to government authorized refineries where used oil is chemically treated.
-The next steps entail recovering unused and partially spent materials, disposal of bilge water, recovering and obtaining reusable materials, and safe disposal of bio-hazardous materials like asbestos and glass wool.
+Any usable oil is sent to government-authorized refineries where used oil is chemically treated.
+The next steps entail recovering unused and partially spent materials, disposal of bilge water, recovering and obtaining reusable materials, and safe disposal of biohazardous materials like asbestos and glass wool.
 Each of these materials are inspected and sent to regulated waste treatment facilities or to buyers for further use and processing.